jpcofr/shrdlite-course-project/README-SHRDLITE.txt

   interpreter) that checks whether the mentioned entity is universally quantified, in which case we straightforwardly generate a CNF formula which is then converted into a DNF one.
-- Handling of the singleton quantifiers: we managed these quantifiers in every node of the parse tree, relying on exception handling.
+- Handling singleton quantifiers (the): we managed these quantifiers in every node of the parse tree, relying on exception handling.
 Our approach has been to warn the user whenever such a quantifier is applied to an "Object" node that has zero or more than one interpretation.